amrzdn1/Clothes_Store_Analysis/README.md

 # Clothes Store Analysis Dashboard

 ## Overview
-This repository contains the code and documentation for my completion of a Capstone project focusing on clothes store data analysis.
+This repository contains documentation and data analysis results for my project focusing on clothes store data analysis.
 The project involved building a dashboard to analyze various aspects of a clothes store business, including sales trends, customer behavior, and inventory management.
+The dataset used for analysis was obtained from Kaggle.

 ## Project Objectives
 - Analyze a dataset containing clothes store sales and customer data.